fentrymartin7/api-migration/week2-review-aws.md

 ### EC2

-* What are the configuration options for EC2?
+1. What are the configuration options for EC2?
+- AMI configuration to determine what kind of virtual machine you want(example: Amazon Linux 2 AMI).
+It acts as a template for your virtual machine.
+- Security groups configuration to control incoming and outgoing traffic based on IP address.

-* What are the different EC2 instance sizes/types?
+2. What are the different EC2 instance sizes/types?
+- T2 micro,

-* Once you create an EC2, how to connect to it?
+3. Once you create an EC2, how to connect to it?
+- On the AWS Management Console, go to EC2 > Instances > and click on the configured instance.
+Click Connect > SSH Client.
+  Then in the terminal run the ssh command: ssh -i [your-key-file] [your-ec2-instance-address]

-* What are Security Groups?
+4. What are Security Groups?
 When defining a rule for a security group, what 3 things do you need to specify?
+- Security groups act as a virtual firewall for ec2 instances to control incoming and outgoing traffic based on IP address.
+  You need to specify the port number, the protocol, and the source.

-* What's the difference between scalability, elasticity, and resiliency?
+5. What's the difference between scalability, elasticity, and resiliency?
+- Scalability is the ability to scale up as needed and pay for only what you use.
+- Elasticity is the ability to instantly scale to meet spikes in demand or traffic.
+- Resiliecy is the abilty to operate applications without interruption.

-* Ways of paying for EC2?
+6. Ways of paying for EC2?
+- You are able to have access to free tier t2.micro instances that allow 750 hours of use between all instances each month for one year.
+Then after that you'll have to pay by the second for instances.

 ### RDS

-* What's an RDS?
+1. What's an RDS?
+- An RDS is an Amazon Relational Database Service and is a web service that simplifies the set up of a relational database on the AWS cloud.

-* Which vendors are supported?
+2. Which vendors are supported?
+- Aurora, PostgresSQL, MySQL, MariaDB, Oracle, Microsoft SQL Server